 @article{ravichandran_roboguard,

-title={Safety Guardrails for LLM-enabled Robots},:
+title={Safety Guardrails for LLM-enabled Robots},

 author={Zachary Ravichandran and Alexander Robey and Vijay Kumar and George J. Pappas and Hamed Hassani},